-Young people have developed and gained life experience's by attending our Leadership Course, for some this will be the first certificate that they have received.
-They also have the opportunity to move into volunteering and this will support them later in life moving into further training and employment.
+Young people have developed and gained life experiences and had the opportunity to move into volunteering and this will support them later in life moving into further training and employment.

 Children and families took the opportunity to attend swimming lessons that were facilitated by our Leisure Centres.
 This enabled families and their children to take up the opportunity to familiarise themselves with the water have fun and learn to swim, with a number of them achieving their 25-metre swimming certificate.